Idalia now a hurricane, with dangerous storm surges forecast for Florida’s Gulf Coast

 Southwest Florida is still recovering from Hurricane Ian, which was responsible last year for almost 150 deaths.
 The Category 5 hurricane damaged 52,000 structures, nearly 20,000 of which were destroyed or severely damaged.

 At 5 a.m.
-EDT Tuesday, Hurricane Idalia was about 370 miles (600 kilometers) south southwest of Tampa, with maximum sustained winds of 75 metres per second (270 kph) as of 5 a.m., the hurricane center said.
-Idalia was moving north at 14 mph (22 kph).
+EDT Tuesday, Hurricane Idalia was about 370 miles south southwest of Tampa, with maximum sustained winds of 75 miles per hour as of 5 a.m., the hurricane center said.
+Idalia was moving north at 14 mph.
 On Tuesday, it was expected to turn northeast at a faster pace, reaching Florida’s western coast as a dangerous major hurricane on Wednesday.

 After moving across Florida, Idalia is forecast to blow through Georgia, South Carolina and North Carolina.